How does the aurora heat the upper atmosphere?

 in Journal of Geophysical Research: Space Physics

-Nel A
+Nel AE

 (2021)

-A new auroral phenomenon, the anti-black aurora
+A new auroral phenomenon, the anti-black aurora.

-in Scientific Reports
+in Scientific reports

 Nishimura Y